The Architecture of Perception

 Wisdom traditions train the capacity to perceive across scales without collapsing them.
 Contemplative practice, martial discipline, and the deep reading of sacred and epic literature all function as technologies for restoring this faculty in populations whose perceptual architecture has degraded over time.

-Krishna holds every register of reality open simultaneously, from the body to the battlefield to the structure of time itself, rather than allowing any one of them to collapse into the panic of the immediate.
+By the end of the Gita, Krishna is able to hold every register of reality open simultaneously - from the body to the battlefield to the structure of time itself - rather than allowing any one of them to initiate a collapse into the panic of the immediate.
+These three registers of human experience, mythical, historical, and biological, remain accessible to those trained to hold them open in the same way they opened up for Arjuna,

 Previous